Distinct Signatures of the Nature of Phase Transition in Binary Neutron Star Mergers: Analysis of Heavy Mass Merger

-In the PSD, we observe that even though the $f_2^h$ frequency increases with an increase in $\Delta p$ (in agreement with \cref{1.34,1.36}, it is difficult to resolve the difference.
-For the EoS-$\Delta p_{0.08}$, we can observe the $f_2^q$ peak that is possible to observe in aLIGO.
-Subsequently, there are $f_2^q$ peaks from EoSs---$\Delta p_{0.0}$ and $\Delta p_{0.04}$, which are not strong enough to observe in aLIGO, but may be possible to detect in ET.
-The reason for a weaker $f_2^q$ peak is due to the fact that both the remnants spent less time in HMHS phase.
-In Fig.~\ref{fig:1.36_evolution} (bottom panel), we found that higher $\Delta p$ in an EoS leads to smaller ejecta mass.
+In the PSD, we observe that the $f_2^h$ frequency increases with an increase in $\Delta p$.
+However, it is difficult to resolve the difference as these remnants have short-lived HMNS phases, unlike low-mass and intermediate-mass mergers.
+For the EoS-$\Delta p_{0.08}$, the $f_2^q$ is expressed clearly.
+Subsequently, there are $f_2^q$ peaks from EoSs---$\Delta p_{0.0}$ and $\Delta p_{0.04}$, but are not strong enough.
+The reason for a weaker $f_2^q$ peak is due to the fact that both the remnants spent a shorter time in the HMHS phase.